MrAllenChan/QuizHero/demo.md

 ---

-> Question: 2Which design pattern do you apply?
+> Question: Which design pattern do you apply?
 * [ ] Singleton
 * [ ] Decorater
 * [x] Dependency Injection